-- Paradigm™k, a native Cloud-based application capable of monitoring, processing and interpreting large volumes of data “at rest” (archived) and “in motion” (live data from sensory devices) in real time
+- Paradigm k™ is a native cloud-based application capable of monitoring, processing and interpreting large volumes of data “at rest” (archived) and “in motion” (live data from sensory devices) in real time

 - Data history: the user may select a point in time (past or future), causing display of production data corresponding to that time

-k is a fully automated system in the Cloud that offers a holistic solution encompassing a myriad of activities that are central to Oilfield operational efficiency.
-The system also includes an optional Edge-component that connects directly to a Multiphase Flow Meter (MPFM).
+k is a fully automated system in the cloud that offers a holistic solution encompassing a myriad of activities that are central to oilfield operational efficiency.
+The system also includes an optional Edge-component that connects directly to a Multiphase FlowMeter (MPFM).

 Phoenix is coupled with a resourceful and efficient IoT system that is capable of reading from sensory devices, processing and analyzing large volumes of data “at rest” (archived) and “in motion” (live data). k continuously receives, interprets and diagnoses data “in motion” to anticipate and identify events.

 Completion design and optimization:

 Fast, forward simulations may be performed to optimize completion design, such as number, position and properties of hydraulic fractures, based on reservoir quality and economics.

-The Oilfield simulator Phoenix, which takes into account both the wellbore and reservoir behavior, enables gas lift optimization at any time during the life of the well.
+The oilfield simulator Phoenix, which takes into account both the wellbore and reservoir behavior, enables gas lift optimization at any time during the life of the well.

 Assessing the true nature of the subsurface model throughout the life of the well:

-Having obtained a mere 30 days of production data, k will start to provide information on the subsurface characteristics via AI-boosted automatic History Matching, highlighting any substantial changes to the Oilfield, e.g. fracture or reservoir permeability changes due to neighboring well activity.
+Having obtained a mere 30 days of production data, k will start to provide information on the subsurface characteristics via AI-boosted automatic history matching, highlighting any substantial changes to the oilfield, e.g. fracture or reservoir property changes due to neighboring well activity.